The Best Museums in Athens Greece for Kids

 The Hellenic Children’s Museum

 The small innovative and interactive Hellenic Children’s Museum is located inside Plaka.
 It displays exhibits that help kids to experiment and understand the world around them.
 Kids will learn about the concept of geometry and in the playground are building materials to create different constructions.
-At the marketplace, they are taught about the concept of supply and demand, and in the kitchen, they experiment with food ingredients and recipes.
-While the programmes are in Greek, they can also be conducted in English upon special request.
+In the marketplace, they are taught about the concept of supply and demand, and in the kitchen, they experiment with food ingredients and recipes.
+While the programs are in Greek, they can also be conducted in English upon special request.
 The museum is closed in July and August.

 School Life and Education Museum

 If you want to find out what Greek school life used to look like, then visit the School Life and Education Museum in Plaka.
-Housed in a neoclassical building from the 19th century with exceptional ceiling paintings and a beautiful courtyard, the museum exhibits school publications, maps and educational materials.
+Housed in a neoclassical building from the 19th century with exceptional ceiling paintings and a beautiful courtyard, the museum exhibits school publications, maps, and educational materials.
 Kids will love the old classroom with wooden school desks and blue school uniforms.

 The Museum of Ancient Greek Technology

 Perhaps not so well known, however, The Museum of Ancient Greek Technology is a must-visit when in Athens.
-The small museum is located in the city centre and hosts two collections; the Ancient Greek Technology exhibition and the Ancient Greek Musical Instruments collection.
+The small museum is located in the city center and hosts two collections; the Ancient Greek Technology exhibition and the Ancient Greek Musical Instruments collection.
 Introducing them to the origins of technology, children can see, touch and operate ancient inventions.
 They will realize how many things that we still use today were invented by the ancient Greeks.
 The museum organizes workshops for adults and kids and a weekly musical play for families.

 The Museum of Greek Children’s Art